 The Kasa integrations offers both local control and cloud control options (Kasa 2FA not supported).
 The local option is recommended for most users.

 NOTE: Some users have reported that updating firmware on their Kasa devices has prevented local control (i.e., over the LAN rather than cloud) from working.
-If you prefer local control and have a Kasa device currently controllable locally, you may wish to consider avoiding firmware updates on that device (and disabling automatic device firmware updates in the Kasa app to prevent this from happening without intervention).
-As of mid-2025, some users also report cloud connectivity no longer functions (while the developer is looking for a fix, it is likely such changes will happen from time to time in the future that are beyond the control of Hubitat); we continue recommending local control.
+If you prefer local control and have a Kasa device currently controllable locally, you may wish to consider avoiding firmware updates on that device and ensuring automatic device firmware updates in the Kasa app are disabled to prevent this from happening without intervention.
+In mid-2025, the vendor also changed cloud connectivity configuration, requiring at least Hubitat hub platform version 2.4.2.137 for cloud control (and it is possible such changes may occur again in the future).
+We suggest using local control whenever possible.

 Most users will want to begin with Scan LAN for Kasa devices to add and follow the prompts to add any desired devices to Hubitat.
 For more information from the original developer, see the “?” icon in the upper-right corner of the app, or visit https://github.com/DaveGut/HubitatActive/blob/master/KasaDevices/README.md.